hackclub/hackclub/workshops/javascript_typing_test/README.md

 We then check if it's the first key that was typed.
 The code in an [```if```](https://www.w3schools.com/js/js_if_else.asp) statement in JavaScript runs if the condition in the parentheses is ```true```.
 Otherwise it skips over.
 Since ```firstTime``` is literally set to ```true```, the code runs.
 The code first changes the variable to ```false``` so that it doesn't run again, and sets an ```interval```.

 [```setInterval()```](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) repeats a function periodically.
-We give it a time in miliseconds to repeat, and a function to call.
+We give it a time in milliseconds to repeat, and a function to call.
 The function inside of it is called an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

 Arrow functions are just normal functions but shorthand.
 The first part of our arrow function is `()`. `()` is usually where parameters would go.
 A parameter is a variable given to a function to allow the variable's use inside the function.
 We need no parameters, so we give it an empty value.
 We then use `=>` to represent that it's an arrow function.
 After `=>` we write our function normally.
-Our function's body in this case just increments the currentTime by 1. `++` is an operator that increases the value of the operand by 1 (just increases the ```currentTime``` variable, and it repeats every 1000 miliseconds (1 second), so it's basically a timer we created).
+Our function's body in this case just increments the currentTime by 1. `++` is an operator that increases the value of the operand by 1 (just increases the ```currentTime``` variable, and it repeats every 1000 milliseconds (1 second), so it's basically a timer we created).

 We do another equality check, this time making sure that the [```location```](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/location) property of the event is ```0```, and making sure that the key isn't inside our ```invalidKeys``` array.
 The ```location``` property being zero means that the key was one of the general key presses.
 Additionally we use our array ```invalidKeys```'s, built-in [```includes()```](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes) method to check if an element is inside that array.